SAP-samples/teched2022-DA261/exercises/business_app_studio/ex4/README.md

     SELECT * FROM M_JOBS;  --Fails
     ```

-    Notice that the user is the _RT or run time user as opposed to the design time user.
+    Notice that the user is the _RT or run time user as opposed to the _DT or design time user.
     If you want to access the DT view you have to use the "ADMIN" container access in Database Explorer.

     ![](images/open-admin.png)